davidsvale/calculate-accessibility/README.md

 ## Referencing
 Please cite this script as:
 Vale, David (2019) Calculating gravity-based and cumulative opportunities from an OD matrix on python.
+Retrieved from: https://github.com/davidsvale/calculate-accessibility

 ## References
 Hansen, W.G., 1959.
 How accessibility shapes land use.
 Journal of the Am.
 Instute of Planners 25, 73–76.